Two-dimensional delta-Bose gas: skew-product relative motions: Formulations of main results

-Up to this point, the heuristic picture can be summarized as a chain of relations among several objects: the radial part of $\{P^\beta_t\}$, $\BES(-\alpha)$, $\BES(-\alpha,\beta\da)$, and finally, $\BES(0,\beta\da )$.
-See Figure~\ref{fig:BESab}, which includes some of these relations.
-The first relation we propose is that for all radial functions $f$,
+Up to this point, the heuristic picture can be summarized as a chain of relationships among several objects: the radial part of $\{P^\beta_t\}$, $\BES(-\alpha)$, $\BES(-\alpha,\beta\da)$, and finally, $\BES(0,\beta\da )$.
+Recall \eqref{def:DBG} for $\{P^\beta_t\}$, and see Figure~\ref{fig:BESab} for a diagram including these relationships.
+Specifically, the first relationship we propose is that for all radial functions $f$, as $\alpha\searrow 0$,

-Here, the approximation is up to an introduction of constant multiplicative factors for space and time for the right-hand side, since the ``non-It\^{o}'' Laplacian $\Delta_z$, rather than $\Delta_z/2$, defines the relative motion.
-Recall \eqref{def:L}.
-The next relations are from \eqref{def:BESab}:
+Here, the approximation ``$\simeq$'' is up to a change of multiplicative constants for space and time variables for the right-hand side, since the ``non-It\^{o}'' Laplacian $\Delta_z$, rather than $\Delta_z/2$, defines the relative motion in \eqref{def:L}.
+The other relationships are from \eqref{def:BESab}:

 where $\P^{\zbe}$ denotes the probability measure of $\BES(0,\beta\da )$.
-To verify these relations, we cannot expect a proof of \eqref{conv:BESab1} by convergences in distribution since $0$ is polar under $\P^{(0)}$.
-Verifying the last equality by the Portmanteau theorem is another issue mainly because $K_0$ decays exponentially to zero at infinity, but this is much milder than the wild singularity of local times in \eqref{conv:BESab1}.
+To verify these relationships, we cannot expect a proof of \eqref{conv:BESab1} by weak convergences as $\alpha\searrow 0$ since $0$ is polar under $\P^{(0)}$.
+This difficulty is similar to the one from dealing with the Brownian approximations via \eqref{FK:approx}.
+Verifying the last equality by the Portmanteau theorem is another issue mainly because $K_0$ decays exponentially to zero at infinity, but this issue is much milder than the ``wild singularity'' of local times that \eqref{conv:BESab1} is faced with.
 Note that $K_0$ also has a logarithmic singularity at $0$.
-See \eqref{asymp:K0} and \eqref{asymp:Kinfty} for the asymptotic behavior of $K_0$.
+See \eqref{asymp:K0} and \eqref{asymp:Kinfty} for the asymptotic representations of $K_0$ at 0 and at infinity.
+Accordingly, we consider the following outline:

-Accordingly, the main results of this paper are developed in two different directions: \begin{itemize}[leftmargin=3\labelsep] \item A direct verification that $P_t^\beta f(z_0)$ for any radial function $f$ coincides with the limiting expectation in \eqref{conv:BESab2} up to an introduction of constant multiplicative factors for space and time, and extensions to $z_0=0$ and general (not necessarily radial) $f$. \item An alternative proof of the convergence of $\BES(-\alpha,\beta\da)$ to $\{P^\beta_t\}$ taking the following two steps:
+\begin{outline} The main results of this paper are developed in two different directions: \begin{itemize}[leftmargin=3\labelsep] \item A direct verification that $P_t^\beta f(z_0)$ for any radial function $f$ coincides with the limiting expectation in \eqref{conv:BESab2} up to suitable multiplicative constants for space and time variables, and an extension to $z_0=0$ and general, not necessarily radial, functions $f$. \item A second proof by two steps: